General information about the Court

 Court Personnel [Return to top]

-The Court consists of a single judge, two law clerks, a clerk of court, and three deputy clerks of court who also serve as legal secretaries and/or court reporters.
+The Court consists of the judge, law clerks who also function as mediators, a clerk of court and a deputy clerk of court who also serve as pretrial hearing examiners, a receptionist/deputy clerk of court, and a court reporter.

-Clerk of Court/ Pretrial Hearing Examiner - Clara Wilson
+Clerk of Court/ Pretrial Hearing Examiner - Jackie Poole

 Trial Dates and Deadlines [Return to top]